jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     prop.sc_version=Version
     ```

 3. We need to register this properties bundle with Spring.
 Share does not look in module directories for Spring context files.
 Instead, it uses the web-extension folder.
-That folder already exists in $TUTORIAL_HOME/content-tutorial-share-jar/src/main/resources/alfresco.
+That folder already exists in $TUTORIAL_HOME/content-tutorial-share/src/main/resources/alfresco.
-4. In the web-extension folder, create a new file called "content-tutorial-share-jar-context.xml".
+4. In the web-extension folder, create a new file called "content-tutorial-share-context.xml".
 I am using the `artifactId` as part of the file name because this file will ultimately end up in a folder that may contain other Spring configuration files and I don't want this one to collide with any of those.
 If the SDK already placed a similar file in the folder, it is okay to use it instead, just clear out the contents of the file.
 5. Add the following content to the file, then save:

     ```xml